High-Tech 'RoboGlove' Saves Major League Hands

 XProTeX comes in three models.
 Top of the line is the $80 Raker with maximum hand and wrist protection.
 The mid-range model is $50, and an entry-level glove goes for $35.

 The products mark the first fruits of an alliance between Kasarjian and longtime motocross and extreme sports protective gear manufacturer Eddie Cole.
 Approached nearly three years ago, Cole was sold on the concept, but the partners found some players initially reluctant.

-"We thought it was a no-brainer, but it's a big mountain to climb, as baseball really doesn't like change," Kasarjian says.
+"We thought it was a no-brainer, but it's a big mountain to climb, as baseball really doesn't like change," Kasarjian said.
 "A player making $5 million might put his career at risk because he doesn't want to wear a piece of equipment that's different.
 Everyone made fun of David Wright wearing a new kind of batting helmet because it was different."

 Impact Displaced Horizontally

 The designers came up with a glove made of "advanced impact composite," or AIC, a patented co-polymer.
 Kasarjian and Cole enlisted the materials testing lab at Cal State-Northridge, which does business with the military and NASA, for the first major tests.

 "They developed a rig for us to simulate the impact of a baseball," Kasarjian said.
 "It takes the vertical impact and displaces it horizontally.
 We designed the protective padding in organic fashion.
 It moves with the shape and musculature of the hand."

 Eventually human test subjects were needed.
 In came former big-league outfielder Reggie Smith, who joined the XProTeX board.
 Smith runs a baseball academy in the Los Angeles area.
 Smith as well as players passing through tried out earlier versions of the glove.

 Some 20 players who were hit wearing the glove pronounced the impact of the ball a mere nuisance.
 Ironically, Smith started out his career with the Boston Red Sox in 1966 not wearing a batting glove.